TodePond/TodePondDotCom/wikiblogarden/academia/natural-code/submitted/readme.md

 <br>

-and that's it. step by step.
+and that's it done, step by step.

 <hr>